lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return item
 ```

-In this case, the function expects a required query parameter `needy` of type `str`.
-If you try to call the URL `http://127.0.0.1:8000/items/foo-item` without adding the `needy` parameter, FastAPI will respond with a clear HTTP error.
+Here, the function expects a required query parameter `needy`.
+If you try to call `http://127.0.0.1:8000/items/foo-item` without adding the `needy` parameter, FastAPI will respond with a clear HTTP error.

 A valid request would be: `http://127.0.0.1:8000/items/foo-item?needy=sooooneedy`.